-The rules for a missed contraceptive pill vary by pill type — and within the progestogen-only category, by brand.
-This page is a complete reference organised by pill type: combined pill, traditional progestogen-only pill (3-hour window brands), desogestrel (12-hour window brands such as Cerazette or Cerelle), and drospirenone.
+The rules for a missed birth control pill vary by pill type, and within the progestin-only category, by brand.
+This page is a complete reference organized by pill type: combination pill, traditional progestin-only pill (3-hour window brands), desogestrel (12-hour window brands such as Cerazette or Cerelle), and drospirenone.
 Use it to look up the rules for your specific pill.
+If you want guidance for your pack position instead, such as week 1 versus near the placebo week, see the scenario guide linked below.

 Other guides in this series